Quasi-Bayes empirical Bayes: a sequential approach to the Poisson compound decision problem: Introduction

 \subsection{Preview of our contributions}

-We propose a principled sequential $g$-modeling methodology for the Poisson compound decision problem.
-Starting from an initial guess $G_0$ for $G$, for $n\geq1$ our approach updates $G_{n-1}$ at each new observation $Y_{n}$ following a procedure of \citet{Smi(78)}, referred to as Newton's algorithm \citep{New(98),Mar(08)}.
-This recursive procedure is regarded as a quasi-Bayesian learning model, yielding a predictive construction for a large-$n$ asymptotically equivalent Bayesian model \citep{For(20)}.
+We propose a sequential $g$-modeling approach to the Poisson compound decision problem.
+Starting from an initial guess $G_0$ for $G$, for each $n\geq1$ the method updates $G_{n-1}$ after observing $Y_{n}$ according to the recursive procedure of \citet{Smi(78)}, known as Newton's algorithm \citep{New(98),Mar(08)}.
+This scheme can be interpreted as a quasi-Bayesian learning model and induces a predictive construction that is asymptotically equivalent, as $n\rightarrow+\infty$, to a Bayesian model \citep{For(20)}.
 A quasi-Bayes empirical Bayes estimate of $\hat{\theta}_{G}(y)$ is then obtained from \eqref{post_mean} by replacing $G$ with $G_{n}$.
-Besides being easy to evaluate, the estimate $\hat{\theta}_{G_{n}}(y)$ is computationally efficient, and maintain a constant per-observation computational cost as data accumulate.
-Considering Newton's algorithm as a learning model allows to measure uncertainty for $\hat{\theta}_{G_{n}}(y)$, for which we build an asymptotic credible interval via the central limit theorem.
+The resulting estimate, $\hat{\theta}_{G_{n}}(y)$, is straightforward to evaluate, computationally efficient, and has constant per-observation computational cost as data accrue.
+Moreover, viewing Newton’s algorithm as a learning model further enables the construction of asymptotic credible intervals through a Gaussian central limit theorem.

-Asymptotic frequentist guarantees are established for $\hat{\theta}_{G_{n}}(y)$, assuming that the observations $Y_n$'s are i.i.d. from a Poisson mixture model with a ``true'' mixing distribution, say the oracle prior $G^{\ast}$.
-We provide sufficient conditions on $G^{\ast}$ to ensure consistency and asymptotic optimality of $\hat{\theta}_{G_{n}}(y)$ as $n\rightarrow+\infty$ , where the latter is understood as vanishing excess Bayes risk or regret.
-Under additional assumptions on Newton's algorithm, the rate at which the regret converges to zero is also derived.
+Frequentist guarantees are established for $\hat{\theta}_{G_{n}}(y)$ under the assumption that the observations $Y_n$'s are i.i.d. from a Poisson mixture model with ``true'' mixing distribution $G^{\ast}$, referred to as the oracle prior.
+We give sufficient conditions on $G^{\ast}$ under which $\hat{\theta}_{G_{n}}(y)$ is asymptotically optimal as $n\rightarrow+\infty$, where optimality is understood as vanishing excess Bayes risk, or regret.

-We validate our methodology empirically on synthetic and real data.
-For fixed $n\geq1$, the estimate $\hat{\theta}_{G_{n}}(y)$ consistently outperforms Robbins' method and performs competitively with the nonparametric maximum likelihood method and the minimum squared Hellinger distance method.
-It also performs on par with a parametric Bayes empirical Bayes method with a Gamma hyperprior.
+We assess the proposed methodology through empirical studies on synthetic and real data.
+For fixed $n\geq1$, $\hat{\theta}_{G_{n}}(y)$ outperforms Robbins' method and achieves performance comparable to that of the nonparametric maximum likelihood and minimum distance estimates.